-- With an engaging brand story, you can stop pushing discount coupons, mid-sale campaigns and other traditional marketing tricks.
-Focus on customer loyalty and your brand will be safe.
+- You can stop pushing discount coupons, mid-sale campaigns, and other traditional marketing tricks with an engaging brand story.
+Focus on customer loyalty, and your brand will be safe.

 4. Better Data Collection

-- Retailers who are able to track their customers over different channels can serve their consumers better with a more personalized experience.
+- Retailers tracking their customers over different channels can better serve their customers with a more personalized experience.

-- The omnichannel approach allows businesses to gain insights on how to create content and offers that will encourage their customers to engage themselves in shopping more – not only online but also at the physical stores.
+- The omnichannel approach allows businesses to gain insights on how to create content.
+It offers that will encourage their customers to engage in shopping more – not only online but also at the physical stores.

-Although both multi and omnichannel involve selling across multiple physical and digital channels, the key difference is how the customer experience is joined up across those channels.
+Although both multi and omnichannel involve selling across multiple physical and digital channels, the key difference is how the customer experience is combined across those channels.
 A traditional multichannel retailer may have a website and physical stores.
-These two channels are generally very siloed, and have very little interaction with one another.
+These two channels are generally very siloed and have very little interaction with one another.

-Stores will have their own stock and will sell directly to customers, while the website will have its own stock.
-Items purchased in stores can only be returned in store, and sometimes online orders cannot be returned in-store.
+Stores will have their own stock and sell directly to customers, while the website will have its own stock.
+Items purchased in-store can only be returned in-store; sometimes, online orders cannot be returned in-store.
 As a customer, your online interaction with the retailer is completely separated from your offline interaction.
 In essence, the online and offline channels are treated as separate businesses.